 Should I be concerned about the Spectra Access Northeast pipeline?

-With its Access Northeast project, Spectra Energy is proposing to build a 30-inch gas pipeline 21.2 miles through nine towns: Bellingham, Medway, Millis, Franklin, Norfolk, Walpole, Sharon, Canton, and Stoughton.
+With its Access Northeast project, Spectra Energy was proposing to build a 30-inch gas pipeline 21.2 miles through nine towns: Bellingham, Medway, Millis, Franklin, Norfolk, Walpole, Sharon, Canton, and Stoughton.
 This project has been cancelled as of June 2017.

 In addition, it is building a 27-mile pipeline through: Medway, Milford, Upton, Grafton, Millbury, Sutton, Shrewsbury, Boylston and West Boylston.